 Madison Highland Prep’s curriculum program is based on Arizona State Standards, as well as other rigorous state standards.
-MHP will ensure that the all standards are implemented with fidelity to ensure that a consistent set of expectations are established that result in a high quality preparation of all students for college and career (ADE, 2010).
-The Madison Highland Prep education team will commit to providing its students with:
+MHP will ensure that the all standards are implemented with fidelity to ensure that a consistent set of expectations are established that result in a high quality preparation of all students for college and career (ADE, 2022).
+Madison Highland Prep’s education team is commit to providing its students with:

 - A clear articulation of the standards to ensure students understand what is expected of them with every lesson.